-Yellowstone is heavily forested.
-The most common trees in the park are lodge pole pine, fir, spruce, and aspen.
+Yellowstone National Park is wild and beautiful as it’s been for thousands of years.
+Nature reigns supreme in Yellowstone.
+Yellowstone’s landscape is heavily forested.
+The most common trees are lodge pole pine, fir, spruce, and aspen.
 A few years ago, major forest fires burned thousands of acres of forest in Yellowstone.
-Today, recovery is well underway with millions of young trees covering the mountains and valleys.
+Today, recovery is well underway and millions of young trees blanket the mountains and valleys.
+Many species of wildlife call Yellowstone home.
+Elk, buffalo, bighorn sheep, gray wolves, grizzly bears, and black bears live in various areas of the Park.
+Mountain lions and coyotes are common too.
+Many species of birds, such as osprey and bald eagles, soar in the skies over Yellowstone.

-Wildlife is very abundant in Hayden Valley between Canyon Junction and Fishing Bridge.
-In the summer, a huge herd of buffalo with young calves is often seen grazing along the Yellowstone River.
-Out of all the great stuff in Yellowstone, Hayden Valley is a must see.
+Hayden Valley between Canyon Junction and Fishing Bridge is a prime spot to view wildlife.
+During the summer, a huge herd of buffalo with young calves is often seen grazing along the Yellowstone River.
+A must see.

 Yellowstone Park is famous for its numerous geysers, hot springs, and fumaroles.
 Old Faithful is Yellowstone’s best know geyser.
 Seeing Old Faithful erupt and shoot million of gallons of steaming hot water hundreds of feet high is an experience long remembered.